 Backing up SaaS Apps: Native, SaaS or DRaaS?

 SaaS providers are only responsible for backup in instances of power failure, infrastructure failure or a natural disaster.
 Otherwise, you are responsible for the risks at your end — recovery of data lost due to accidental deletion or security attacks.
-Traditional approaches to data recovery are evolving as more organizations adopt cloud-based services like Office 365 or G Suite, so that data recovery targets can be met.
+Traditional approaches to data recovery are evolving as more organizations adopt cloud-based services like Office 365 or Google Workspace, so that data recovery targets can be met.
 In this post we outline and weigh-in on the differences between Native backup, DRaaS backup, and SaaS data backup for your SaaS applications.

 Relying on the Service Level Agreements (SLAs) from your SaaS providers is putting your data in danger.
 In fact, in nearly every SaaS providers’ SLA it clearly states that customers are responsible for protecting their own data.
 For example, Google allows you to only restore data that was deleted within the past 25 days – “You have a limited time from when the data was permanently deleted to restore files and messages.
 After that, the data is gone forever.”